a1600012888/BMAML/README.md

 ## Each directory
-* For the full pipeline of continious adaptation, go to con.baseline.
+* For the full pipeline of continious adaptation, go to con.baseline.  con.baseline contains *how to run*
 * con.nornn:  Removes the rnn kernel from the full pipeline
 * con.baseline.stop:  Stop the gradient of history particles in rnn kernel
 * con.Bmaml.eq:   BMAML